 Taipei

-🗓 Best time to visit: October–April for easier walking/hiking; late spring to summer is hotter and wetter
+🗓 Best time to visit: October–April for easier walking; May–September works with heat/rain planning

 Overview